Computational Pathology: A Survey Review and The Way Forward: Data Collection for CPath

 \textbf{\textit{WSI Storage and Standards}} WSIs are in giga-pixel dimension format \cite{CPsurvey1,Herrmann_2018}.
-For instance a tissue in $1cm\times1{cm}$ size scanned $@0.25\mu{m}$/pixel resolution can produce a $4.8$GB image (uncompressed) with a $50,000\times50,000$ pixels.
-Due to this large size, hardware constraints may not support viewing entire WSIs at full resolution \cite{MarquesGodinho_2017}.
-Therefore, WSIs are most often stored in a tiled format, so that only the viewed portion of the image (tile) is loaded into memory and rendered \cite{MarquesGodinho_2017}.
-Additionally, to support efficient zooming, WSIs are stored in a pyramidal structure, where higher levels of the pyramid represent lower magnification levels.
-The highest level of the pyramid is generally a very low resolution thumbnail snapshot of the WSI, while the lowest is the full resolution image (i.e. big-flat TIFF).
-In this way, different zoom levels can be captured and displayed in a WSI format efficiently--artificially replicating different zooming levels from optical microscopy \cite{Singh_2011,MarquesGodinho_2017}.
-Additionally, WSIs can be compressed before storage to reduce their filesize, often using JPEG, JPEG 2000, or LZW algorithms, which can reduce an image size by more than seven times \cite{Zarella_2018}.
+For instance a tissue in $1cm\times1{cm}$ size scanned $@0.25\mu{m}$/pixel resolution can produce a $4.8$GB image (uncompressed) with $50,000\times50,000$ pixels.
+Due to this large size, hardware constraints may not support viewing entire WSIs at full resolution, thus WSIs are most often stored in a tiled format so only the viewed portion of the image (tile) is loaded into memory and rendered \cite{MarquesGodinho_2017}.
+When building CAD tools for CPath, this large WSI dimensionality must be taken into account in determining how much compute is required to analyze a WSI.
 Alongside the WSI, metadata regarding patient, tissue specimen, scanner, and WSI information is stored for reference \cite{CPsurvey1, Herrmann_2018,Clunie_2020}.
-Due to their clinical use and importance, it is important to develop effective storage solutions for these WSI data files and metadata, allowing for robust data management, querying of WSIs, and efficient data retrieval \cite{Wang_2012, Rao_2018}.
+Due to their clinical use, it is important to develop effective storage solutions for WSI images and metadata, allowing for robust data management, querying of WSIs, and efficient data retrieval \cite{Wang_2012, Rao_2018}.
+Further details on WSI image formats and storage methods are discussed in Appendix \ref{appendix_wsi}